yeehaa123/elab/h2020/proposal/erc_proposal_template.md

 *Indicate the work programme topic to which your proposal relates, and explain how your proposal addresses the specific challenge and scope of that topic, as set out in the work programme.*

+The project proposed fits the work programm  "Platform for ICT for Learning and Inclusion" as it seeks to initiate a dialoge between university scholars and students, knowledge institutions and private companies about the potential merits of ICT for new forms of teaching, learning, knowledge production and transfer.

+For this reason the consortium will conceptualize and develop an online platorm accompanied by an offline space that allow humanities students to acquire coding skills by learning by themselves and in peer groups or in offline workshops and events.
+This training will empower the students to understand, use and shape their digital tools.

+The members of the consortium combine a broad expertise that allows to explore how ICT can enhance humanities research and education, how these insights can help knowledge institutions to make their heritage more accessible and understandable for a larger public and how these knowledge can inspire SMEs for the development of new products.

-In the first place the platform envisioned will enable humanities students to understand and shape ICT.
-However, CtH intends to train humanities students instead of providing them with guidance and support in the use of prefabricated tools.
-The knowledge generated will therefore be passed on and distributed via the online platform but also in the form of offline workshops.
-CtH therefore wishes to exceed the boundaries of the humanities and the academic realm by also addressing and including other groups.
+While the focus lies on humanities stundents in the first place, the students are trained to train each other instead of merely providing them with guidance abd support in the use of prefabricated tools.
+The emphasis on openess and accessibility in the choice of the platforms architecture adds to this approach as it encourages the students to pass on their knowledge to peers and share the outcome of their projects.
+Open licenses allow other students, universities or knowledge institutions to benefit from the knowledge, code and tools accumulated on the platform.
+These rescources invite others to share, re-use, adapt and to form collaborations based on code.

 The platform hence reaches out to other universities, knowledge institutions and private partners alike in order to initiate a dialoge about new forms of education that not only integrate ICT but empower a large number of people to use and shape these technologies to their specific needs.
 Due to the open licenses used the digital tools developed by the students can be applied and altered also by social institutions, civic movements or the general public.

-//Develop and maintain a sustainable platform engaging a large number of key actors, stakeholders and communities of practices on how to improve co-creation and delivery of digital tools, solutions and services for the modernization of education and training and for the employability of young people, as well as for tackling the risk of digital exclusion, and thereby socio-economic exclusion.
-The platform should engage - and be open to all - practitioners and stakeholders wishing to contribute to decision making processes, agree on objectives and priorities, share experiences, policies and practices on the role ICT for better education and training, e-Inclusion and e- Accessibility.
-The Commission considers that proposals requesting a contribution from the EU of EUR 1 million would allow this specific challenge to be addressed appropriately.
-Nonetheless, this does not preclude submission and selection of proposals requesting other amounts.
-Expected impact: The action will generate awareness and impact on a wider participation in decision making processes related to the uptake of technologies involved in education, training and inclusion.//
+CtH therefore aims to sensitize humanities students and others for the importance of an understanding of ICT that goes beyond a mere users knowledge.
+Students, institutions, companies and civic organizations should discuss and grasp the opportunities these technologies provide and the impact they have on their everyday life, in order to form an informed community with an sustainable interested in altering and shaping these tools.
+An educational platfrom dealing with coding is a first effort in that respect.

 ####1.3 Concept and approach, quality of the coordination and support measures